dbashford/mimosa-regenerator/README.md

 This module uses [Facebook's regenerator tool](https://github.com/facebook/regenerator) to transpile ES6 generators to valid ES5.

+Check out an example app for this module here: https://github.com/dbashford/MimosaRegeneratorExample

 For more information regarding Mimosa, see http://mimosa.io

 ## Usage